Architect Charles Holland Explains why Grayson Perry is his Favourite Client

 Risk aversion.
 Architecture, as opposed to building, requires commitment and a desire to do something really good.
 Mostly it’s seen as either a risk or a luxury.
 I’d make architecture, planning and the built environment a part of school curriculums and encourage people to appreciate that it is central to our quality of life.

-What is your favorite project you have ever worked on and why?
+What is your favourite project you have ever worked on and why?

 Right now it is still A House For Essex, the project I worked on with Grayson Perry.
 Apart from the fact that it is in Essex, where I grew up, and a tribute to the virtues of that much maligned county, it had a fabulous client who gave us the opportunity to do something unique.
 It is without doubt the most full-on and no-holds-barred project I have been involved with.